erkkimadisson/erkkimadisson/README.md

   - A community server deployment and managment, project to learn and test community and server managment.
 - Minecraft x Discord integration
   - Series of discord bots that allows to operate and oversee minecraft server's whitelist, status, and more to come.
+- [Urapolku.fi]
+  - Urapolku is a job search platform that offers you a fast and efficient way to find jobs that suit you.
+This project is based in finland, and is heavily work in progress.
+- Tietokettu
+  - Part of the Staff (intern) team of Tietokettu.
+Tietokettu is a server hosting provider based in finland. [tietokettu.net]

 Most of these projects are private and not public in any way at the moment, i still develop and open the successful projects to the public use.